-16. For goods imported from a non-NAFTA country, the country of origin of goods is the country in which the goods were substantially manufactured.
+16. For goods imported from a non-CUSMA country, the country of origin of goods is the country in which the goods were substantially manufactured.
 This means the country where the major part of production or manufacturing took place.
 It will be necessary to consider the accumulated costs of material, labour, and overhead when determining the proper country of origin for marking purposes.

-Method and Manner of Marking
+Method and manner of marking

 17. The Marking of Imported Goods Regulations contains provisions that explain the proper method and manner of marking goods from either NAFTA or non-NAFTA countries.

 18. In general, the marking of goods from both CUSMA and non-CUSMA countries must clearly indicate the country of origin of the goods.
 When goods are imported from CUSMA countries or from the non-CUSMA country of Honduras, marking shall be in English, French, or Spanish.
 For goods imported from all other non-CUSMA countries, marking shall be in English or French.